62340 Evolution of Marketing Theory , 8 sp

-This is a literature course that can be taken only by doctoral students who are enrolled in the subject of marketing at Hanken School of Economics.
-The aim of the course is to provide students with knowledge of the evolution of marketing theory in general and in the particular research area of the doctoral thesis.
+The aim of this literature course is to provide students with knowledge of the evolution of marketing theory in general and in the particular research area of the doctoral thesis.

-You have an understanding of theories and theory building in marketing.
+You have knowledge of theories and theory building in marketing.

 - evaluate academic research by taking into account its underlying theory